mpostaire/.dotfiles/README.md

 - popup_menu uses a lot of cpu when updating an item

 - script that git pull zsh plugins when necessary (take inspiration from this [link](https://github.com/TamCore/autoupdate-oh-my-zsh-plugins/blob/master/autoupdate.plugin.zsh))

-- remove dbus_proxy, awdctl and mpdbus dependencies if possible.